-The Shun Premier is a high-quality blade, and comes razor sharp right out of the box.
+The Shun Premier 5.5-Inch is a high-quality blade and comes razor sharp right out of the box.
+This forged knife is well-balanced, with the center of mass just about a quarter of an inch toward the blade, making it easier to control.
 It proved again and again that it could handle all of the chopping tests that we put it through.
-This forged knife is well-balanced, with the center of mass just about a quarter of an inch toward the blade, which also makes it easier to control.
 It is comfortable to hold, and the hammered Damascus finish also makes for an aesthetically pleasing product.

-The Yoshihiro 46 is a lightweight that carries a powerful chop.
-The thin, partial-tang blade maintains its razor-sharp edge and had no problems julienning carrots, or chopping onions or herbs.
-This double-bevel blade also has a nice, soft hammered Damascus finish with a mahogany and redwood handle and a magnolia blade cover.
+The Yoshihiro VG-10 46 Layer Hammered Damascus is a lightweight knife that carries a powerful chop.
+This double-bevel blade has a soft hammered Damascus finish with a mahogany and redwood handle and a magnolia blade cover.
+The thin, partial-tang edge maintained its razor-sharpness and had no problems julienning carrots or chopping onions or herbs.

 Similar to other knives in its class, this one typically comes at a premium price.
 It also requires a high degree of care so that the edge doesn't get dinged, and the handle doesn't appear to be fully waterproof, so it will weather over time.
 If you prefer a knife that feels light but doesn't sacrifice performance, you can't go wrong with this one.

-The Shun Classic is a mid-weight, reliable nakiri that is comfortable to use.
+The Shun Classic is a mid-weight, reliable nakiri knife that is comfortable to use.
+We found that this model sliced through onions like butter and tackled carrots with minimal effort during testing.
 At 7.5 ounces, it is slightly heavier than the other top blades in this review.
-During testing, we found that this model sliced through onions like butter and dispatched with carrots with minimal effort.
-The notch of the forged bolster is comfortable to hold and the finished handle is easy to clean and durable.
+The notch of the forged bolster is comfortable to hold, and the finished handle is easy to clean and durable.

 Some chefs may not enjoy the heft of this model.
-It is by no means overwhelming, but the heavier handle and ticker blade are noticeable.
-For righties, it is comfortable to hold, but the handle is asymmetrical, so a left-handed person may not find it to be quite as forgiving.
+It is by no means overwhelming, but the heavier handle and thicker blade are noticeable.
+It is comfortable to hold for righties, but the handle is asymmetrical, so a left-handed person may not find it quite as forgiving.
 However, if you want a razor-sharp knife with a little extra weight behind it, this one will treat you well.

-The Yoshihiro VG-10 gets the job done.
+The Yoshihiro VG-10 16 Layer Hammered Damascus gets the job done.
 If you are a fan of western-style handles, this knife combines the best of a razor-sharp nakiri with a grip one might find on a chef's knife.
+This full-tang model is well-balanced, with a center point about a half-inch toward the blade.
 It is lightweight overall and has a slender blade that moves through onions and herbs with ease.
-This full-tang model is well-balanced, with a center point about a half-inch toward the blade.

-We found that the bolster is somewhat uncomfortable.
-The stamped blade and handle come together in a somewhat inelegant way that pinches and rubs on the user's index finger.
-Though highly effective, it does lag somewhat behind other top contenders in its performance on root vegetables.
-However, if you are used to a chef's knife and want a similar feel in your hand while trying out a nakiri, this is the one for you.
+Unfortunately, the bolster is somewhat uncomfortable.
+The stamped blade and handle join awkwardly in a manner that pinches and rubs on the user's index finger.
+Although highly effective, its performance on root vegetables does lag somewhat behind other top models.
+That said, we highly recommend the Yoshihiro VG-10 if you are used to a chef's knife and want a similar feel in your hand while trying out a nakiri knife.

-The BIGSUN Usuba is a mid-range knife with decent handling.
+The BIGSUN Usuba 7-Inch is a mid-range knife with decent handling.
 The steel blade is durable, and the composite handle is easy to maintain.
+It made easy work of onions and herbs during testing, with decent performance on sturdier root vegetables.
 It has a dimpled lower half, which reduces friction and the amount that food sticks to it.
-During testing, it made easy work of onions and herbs, with decent performance on sturdier root vegetables.

 With this knife, you get what you pay for.
 The handle is roughly cut — it is noticeably (unintentionally) asymmetrical.
-The wood is also unfinished, which means it is much more susceptible to weather, splintering, and water damage over time than other models.
 The partial-tang blade appears to be glued into the handle, and the plastic bolster looks cheap.
+The wood is also unfinished, making it much more susceptible to weather, splintering, and water damage over time.
 However, when taken all together, this knife performs better than some of its more expensive counterparts.
-It would be a great choice for someone looking to decide if they like the style of a nakiri — before making a greater investment.
+It would be an excellent choice for someone looking to decide if they like the style of a nakiri — before making a greater investment.

 The Kyoku Samurai Series is a high-carbon steel knife.
 It is balanced reasonably well and is fairly comfortable, owing to its forged bolster.
 The pakkawood composite handle is riveted, easy to clean, and requires little maintenance.

 This knife is about as heavy as they come.
-The blade is thick and the whole thing is somewhat unwieldy.
-We found that it makes imprecise cuts and firmer vegetables like carrots guide where the blade goes, rather than the user being able to control it.
-We would only recommend this knife to someone who is willing to spend the time sharpening it before use and enjoys a much heavier hand feel.
+The blade is thick, and the whole thing is somewhat unwieldy.
+We found that it makes imprecise cuts, and firmer vegetables like carrots guide where the blade goes, rather than the user being able to control it.
+We would only recommend this knife to someone willing to spend the time sharpening it before use and enjoy a much heavier hand feel.